mgadi/naemonbox/docs/source/04_Configuring_NaemonBox/index.rst

 Introduction
 =========

-This document describes how to monitor local and Windows machines attributes, such as
+This document describes how to monitor local and Windows machines attributes, such as:

 • Memory Usage
 • CPU load